speedywater/genon2wavlab/README.md

 Original [genon2nnsvs](https://github.com/oatsu-gh/genon2nnsvs) by oatsu Dictionary taken and modified from [NNSVS Japanese PLus](https://github.com/intunist/nnsvs-japanese-plus) by team Intunist

+# Todos
+- [ ] Finish Japanese translation of Readme
+- [ ] Actually add an option for multilanguage

 # genon2wavlab
  A fork of [genon2nnsvs](https://github.com/oatsu-gh/genon2nnsvs) , a tool to convert UTAU voicebanks (From `.wav` and `oto.ini`) to `.lab` and `.ust` files for either NNSVS or DiffSinger
  Modified to NOT convert the labels to full context labels (for le DiffSinger users) and has option for multible languages